WingHei718/SportsCenterBookingSystem/README.md

 Important notes:

 1. Preloaded items:
-    One Room type: Badminton, Price is $40 / h
+    One Room type:
+      ID = 1, badminton, Price =  $40 / h
     Two Users:
       Admin:
           ID = 001, Password = 123456
       NormalUser:
           ID = 002, Password = 123456

-2. Please make sure to have one admin account to add some rooms before making any bookings
+3. Please make sure to have one admin account to add some rooms before making any bookings

-3. Try not to edit the data files(.txt) directly
+4. Try not to edit the data files(.txt) directly

-4. If editing the data files, please strictly follow the formats provided
+5. If editing the data files, please strictly follow the formats provided

 ------------------------------------------------------------